gvwilson/sdxpy/src/test/index.md

 Python shows us its name and its address in memory.
 {: .continue}

-Having a program find things in itself like this at [%i "runtime" %] is another example of [%i "introspection" %]
+Having a running program find things in itself like this is another example of [%i "introspection" %]
 ([%x parse %]).
 Combining introspection with the pass-fail-error pattern of the previous section